• Skip to primary navigation

 Instructions

 • Wash your spinach and dill, pat dry with a towel or spin in a salad spinner to remove excess water.
-Finely chop your dill and transfer them to a large mixing bowl.
+Finely chop your dill and add them both to a large mixing bowl.

 • Peel and cut your avocado into chunks and squeeze on some lemon juice to prevent browning add to your bowl.